Navigation

 Surgery for psoriatic arthritis

 If you’re in a lot of pain or your joint is badly damaged, your doctor may refer you to a surgeon.
-They can assess whether surgery could benefit you.
+They can assess whether or not surgery could benefit you.
 Surgery may involve replacing the surface of the affected joint or replacing your joint with an artificial one.

 Complications of psoriatic arthritis